 In May, Uganda was at the center of this movement.
 In partnership with the Ugandan Ministry of Education and Sports, Educate! hosted our 3rd annual Global Education Conference.
 The conference brought together key stakeholders, including government education officials, education researchers and policy experts, and dedicated teachers from across the country.
 These groups joined forces to drive forward critical conversations around the future of education in Africa, and the integral role that teachers play in catalyzing the movement for skills-based education.

 The theme of this year’s conference was Teacher Leadership- Proving Change is Possible: Teachers Leading Skills-Based Education into the Future.
 560 teachers attended the conference at three venues across Uganda, eager to gain the tools they need to provide the best education for their students.
 Throughout the day, teachers strengthened their skills in workshops, engaged in dialogues with government officials and education experts, and affirmed that they didn’t need to wait for a nationwide curriculum reform in order to see changes in their classroom; they had the power to begin the movement themselves.

 The attendance of government officials underscored the educational value of implementing skills-based techniques in the classroom and motivated teachers to engage their colleagues in similar practices.
-Guests of Honor included Kule Baritazare, the Commissioner of Secondary at the Ministry of Education, and Henry Ssemakula, Senior Education Officer at the Ministry of Education.
+Guests of Honor included Kule Baritazare, the Commissioner of Secondary at the Ministry of Education and Sports, and Henry Ssemakula, Senior Education Officer at the Ministry of Education and Sports.
 Both staunch supporters of the skills-based approach, they shared with the teacher audience that students are "tired of taking notes” and are seeking more from their teachers.
 They emphasized the importance of skills-based education for enabling students to develop the soft and hard skills that will let them succeed after school.

 See all of our Global Conference photos on the official Educate!
 Flickr account!